Plain English Breakdown

 - Junior Reserve Officers’ Training Corps (JROTC)

-- A program that teaches high school students about military science and leadership.
+- A program that teaches high school students about military service and leadership.

-- An organization responsible for providing public education in a specific area, such as a school district or county office of education.
+- An organization like a school district or county office of education that runs schools.

 Limits and Unknowns